 NetVUE Regional Conference

-Occidental College is pleased to collaborate with the Network for Vocation in Undergraduate Education (NetVUE) to host a regional conference "Voices from the Margins: Supporting Vocational Exploration with Underserved Students" on January 16-18, 2020.
-The conference will focus on how to foster meaningful vocational exploration with underserved college students.
+Occidental College was pleased to collaborate with the Network for Vocation in Undergraduate Education (NetVUE) to host a regional conference "Voices from the Margins: Supporting Vocational Exploration with Underserved Students" on January 16-18, 2020.
+The conference was focused on how to foster meaningful vocational exploration with underserved college students